From the idea to the market product: POC vs MVP vs Prototype

 So, If you need your mobile and web app feedback early from your customer prototype is the option.

-MVP is the product with primary functions so that the user can actually engage with your product functionality.
+MVP is the product with primary functions so that the user can engage with your product functionality.
 You can show this customer engagement to your investors, which can help you to get the next-level funding.
-MVP is like a small investment, big payoff.
+MVP is like a small investment, with a big payoff.

 The prototype is the process before MVP.
-It is not always necessary but to get the customer and investor feedback it plays a vital role.
+It is not always necessary but getting customer and investor feedback plays a vital role.
 Read the scenario of choosing MVP and Prototype in the above table.

 PoC Vs. MVP

-When you have a small project and you want to check the feasibility of some idea and you are looking for the funding on the very first time go for the PoC.
+- When you have a small project and you want to check the feasibility of some idea and you are looking for funding for the very first time go for the PoC.

-If you want to confirm your assumptions about your product and impress the customer than choose MVP.
+- If you want to confirm your assumptions about your product and impress the customer then choose MVP.